containers/virtcontainers/hack/virtc/README.md

 ### Get cc-shim (optional)

-If you plan to start `virtc` with the hyperstart agent (implying the use of `cc-proxy` as a proxy), you will have the possibility to enable [cc-shim](https://github.com/clearcontainers/shim) in order to interact with the process running inside your container.
+If you plan to start `virtc` with the hyperstart agent (implying the use of `cc-proxy` as a proxy), you will have to rely on [cc-shim](https://github.com/clearcontainers/shim) in order to interact with the process running inside your container.
 First, you will have to perform extra steps to setup your environment.

 ```
 $ go get github.com/clearcontainers/shim